-- A sensor with a signal voltage above 95% is considered to be open. - A change in header height will cause the voltage signal to change.
+· A change in header height will cause the voltage signal to change.

-6.1.2 Height Sensor Output Voltage Range - Combine Requirements
+6.1.3 Height Sensor Output Voltage Range - Combine Requirements

 The height sensor output must be within a specific voltage range for each combine or the auto header height control (AHHC) feature will not work properly.